 Ms. Nazareth is a frequent speaker and commentator and has authored numerous pieces on financial regulatory issues.
-She is the Contributing Editor of Getting the Deal Through: Financial Services Compliance 2019, published by Law Business Research Ltd and co-authored a chapter in Digital and Digitized Assets: Federal and State Jurisdictional Issues, published by the American Bar Association in 2019.
-Ms. Nazareth currently serves on several not-for-profit boards, including: Urban Institute; Watson Institute; St. Albans School of Public Service; Board of Visitors of Columbia Law School, Advisory Board of the Brown University Executive Master in Cybersecurity program; and the SEC Historical Society.
+She was the Contributing Editor of Getting the Deal Through: Financial Services Compliance 2019, published by Law Business Research Ltd and co-authored a chapter in Digital and Digitized Assets: Federal and State Jurisdictional Issues, published by the American Bar Association in 2019.
+Ms. Nazareth currently serves as the Operating Lead for the Taskforce on Scaling Voluntary Carbon Markets.
+She will join the board of MoneyLion upon the completion of the company’s public listing.
+She also serves on several not-for-profit boards, including: Urban Institute; Watson Institute; St. Albans School of Public Service; Board of Visitors of Columbia Law School, Advisory Board of the Brown University Master in Cybersecurity program; and the SEC Historical Society.
 She is also a member of the American Law Institute and serves on the Advisory Board of Bitfury.
-Ms. Nazareth previously served on the boards of Brown University; National Cathedral School; and John T. Walker School for Boys.
+Ms. Nazareth previously served on the boards of Brown University; National Cathedral School; and the John T. Walker School for Boys.

 Ms. Nazareth graduated from Columbia University School of Law, where she was a Harlan Fiske Stone Scholar, and Brown University, where she graduated magna cum laude and Phi Beta Kappa.